SEC Approves Clawing Back Executive Compensation as Retribution When Company Restates its Financials

 According to SEC Chair Gary Gensler, the regulations “build in greater incentives that senior executives look after the financials and make sure that they’re accurate.”
 This is especially necessary when a company ties executive compensation to the company’s financial performance.
 Fraudulent financial misstatements can have a significant impact on executive pay, and may even reward executives for reaching a milestone that was never met.
 When left unchecked, executives are free to muddy up the financials to hide the company’s poor performance and line their wallets, at the company and shareholders’ expense.
 With this regulation on the books, executives will think twice before reporting any false financials knowing they can be stripped of their unwarranted compensation.

 Robbins LLP assists shareholders to hold corporate executives accountable for their wrongful behavior, including when they negligently or fraudulently report the company’s financial statements.
-If you suspect wrongdoing by corporate fiduciaries, contact one of our shareholder rights attorneys for a free consultation.
+If you suspect wrongdoing by corporate fiduciaries or want to learn more on how to hold executives accountable, contact one of our shareholder rights attorneys for a free consultation.